Much

 crafting: changing the number, scope, and type of job.
 This is accomplished by

-adding or dropping tasks, altering the nature of tasks, or changing how much
+adding or dropping tasks, altering the nature of tasks, or adjusting the allocation of time, energy, and attention to individual tasks.

 2.